haoqichen20/phuego/README.md

 phuego is a network-based method to reconstruct active signalling pathways from phosphoproteomics datasets.
 It combines three-layer network propagation with ego network decomposition to provide small networks comprising active functional signalling modules.
 PhuEGO boosts the signal-to-noise ratio from global phosphoproteomics datasets, enriches the resulting networks for functional phosphosites and allows the improved comparison and integration across datasets.

 To run phuego, the user can either directly calls the [CLI](#using-the-cli) application from command line, or integrate the [python functions](#using-the-python-package) into their own script.
-Both methods work equivalently, and it's up to the user to decide which method suits their work.
+We recommend the user to use the CLI and submit jobs to a server where possible, due to the time consuming nature of the task.

 ## Installation